 7 Change Tracking

-No table of changes is available.
-The document is either new or has had no changes since its last release.
+No table of This section identifies changes is available.
+The that were made to this document is either new or has had no changes since its the last release.
+Changes are classified as Major, Minor, or None.